microsoft/semantic-kernel/docs/decisions/0039-function-call-content.md

 To address this issues, we need a mechanism that allows communication of LLM intent to call functions to the caller and returning function call results back to LLM in a service-agnostic manner.
 Additionally, this mechanism should be extensible enough to support potential multi-modal cases when LLM requests function calls and returns other content types in a single response.

 Considering that the SK chat completion model classes already support multi-modal scenarios through the `ChatMessageContent.Items` collection, this collection can also be leveraged for function calling scenarios.
-Connectors would need to map LLM function call requests to service-agnostic function content model classes and add them to the items collection.
+Connectors would need to map LLM function calls to service-agnostic function content model classes and add them to the items collection.
 Meanwhile, connector callers would execute the functions and communicate the execution results back through the items collection as well.

 A few options for the service-agnostic function content model classes are being considered below.